Basra97/2420-Assignment-2/README.md

 ### User Requirments

+>[!NOTE]
+These scripts are designed for an Arch Linux environment.

 * The user must have access to `sudo` or `root` user priviledges.

 The user also needs `git` installed to clone the remote repository.